dcousin3/superb/README.md

 The second function, `GRD()`, can be used to generate random data from designs with various within- and between-subject factors.
 This example generates scores for 30 simulated participants in a 3 x 6 design with 6 daily repeated-measures on `Day`s.
-Only the factor `Day` is modeled as impacting the scores (increasing by 3 points on the second day):
+The factor `Day` is modeled as impacting the scores (increasing by 3 points per day) whereas difficulty is beneficial for the C level only:

 ``` r
 set.seed(663) # for reproducibility